 Mr. Oliver Alawuba has over twenty years work experience in the banking industry and the academia.
-Oliver was at various times an Executive Director at Finbank Nigeria Plc (now FCMB Plc), MD/CEO of UBA Ghana Ltd, MD/CEO of UBA West Africa, Regional CEO, UBA Africa - Anglophone, Directorate Head, Public Sector and Personal Banking and Executive Director, UBA Plc incharge of North-West, Nigeria.
-He is presently the Group Deputy Managing Director.
+Oliver was at various times an Executive Director at Finbank Nigeria Plc (now FCMB Plc), MD/CEO of UBA Ghana Ltd, MD/CEO of UBA West Africa, Regional CEO, UBA Africa - Anglophone, Directorate Head, Public Sectorand Personal Banking and Executive UBA Plc incharge of North-West, Nigeria.
+He is presently an Executive Director UBA Plc and CEO, UBA Africa.